Looking for a turbocharged drive that can actually hold some suitcases? Then a used BMW M3 might be the best choice for you

 BMW M3 review – read before buying your next car

 The BMW M3 is just about the most aggressive car you can buy.
-From its furrowed brow-looks, its no-nonsense suspension and rabid turbocharged engine, there’s no let-up from its menacing persona.
+From its furrowed brow-looks, its no-nonsense suspension and its rabid turbocharged engine, there’s no let-up from its menacing persona.
 The beauty of the M3 is that, beyond its up-front attitude, you’ll find an ordinary, pretty practical 3 Series saloon car.
-That means 4 doors, 5 seats and a big boot.
+That means four doors, five seats and a big boot.

 BMW M3 design and looks